An example of a product analytics dashboard showing checkout conversion rates.

 • Data management platforms are good for data retention but are not good for granular user analysis.

-• Web analytics tools are best for optimization and scaling, but not for understanding user intent.
-User intent is usually found by collecting qualitative data.
+• Web analytics tools are best for optimization and scaling, but they are not suitable for understanding user intent.
+User intent is usually determined by collecting qualitative data.

 Comparison guide: Product analytics and digital experience intelligence